Used Car: 2011 Chevrolet HHR Review

 Automotive writers said the plastic interior in the Chevrolet HHR looks cheap, but the cabin is spacious.
 Seating is comfortable for most passengers.
 However, tall passengers may not have enough head- or legroom in both of the rows.
 The HHR can hold up to 57.7 cubic feet of cargo behind the first row and 25.2 cubic feet behind the second row, which is typical for the class.
 Standard features on the HHR include satellite radio, cruise control and remote keyless entry.
 Leather upholstery, heated seats and Chevrolet’s MY Link package were available on some models.
 The available rearview camera is an important feature for the HHR since reviewers said the rearward visibility was bad.
 They agreed that the camera is a must-have.

 Chevrolet HHR Pictures

 Other Cars to Consider

 The 2011 Volkswagen Jetta SportWagen has more cargo space and slightly better fuel economy than the HHR.
 Unlike the HHR, reviewers liked the interior quality of the Jetta SportWagen.

-The 2011 Subaru Outback is a top choice for reliability and safety in the class.
+The 2011 Subaru Outback is a top choice for safety in the class.
 The 2011 Outback comes standard with all-wheel drive.